Feasibility-aware Learning of Robust Temporal Logic Controllers using BarrierNet: Learning Controllers from Feasibility-Aware STL via BarrierNet

 \subsection{Learning Robust Controllers}

-Theorem~\ref{thm:fea-stl} shows that maintaining a feasibility-aware STL robustness above zero guarantees both (i) satisfaction of the STL specification and (ii) feasibility of the underlying QP at all times.
-With this guarantee, the BarrierNet architecture in~\eqref{eq:barriernet}, integrated with a model-based RL framework, can be used to synthesize a controller that enforces the feasibility-aware robustness during execution while gradually improving it through training.
+Corollary \ref{cor:rho_uni_short} shows that maintaining a feasibility-aware STL robustness above zero indicates both (i) satisfaction of the STL specification and (ii) feasibility of the underlying QP at all times.
+With this monitoring, the BarrierNet architecture in~\eqref{eq:barriernet}, integrated with a model-based RL framework, can be used to synthesize a controller that accounts for the feasibility-aware robustness during execution while gradually improving it through training.
 In this subsection, we first explain why in \eqref{eq:barriernet}, $b(\mathbf x,t,\bm\theta_b,\mathbf x_0)$ and $\mathbf{P}_{\text{inip}}(\mathbf{x}_0,\boldsymbol{\theta}_{\text{inip}})$ all depend on the initial condition $\mathbf x_0$.
 Then we describe the structure of the entire neural network controller $\pi(\mathbf x(t),\bm\theta)$ in \eqref{eq:nn-input} or $\pi(\mathbf x_{0:t},\bm\theta)$ in \eqref{eq:nn-input2}.
 Finally, we introduce the training process of the controller.

-\textbf{Hyperparameters Depending on the Initial Condition.} Consider a predicate in Category~II or III with the associated HOCBF $b(\mathbf{x},t)=h(\mathbf{x})+\gamma(t,\boldsymbol{\omega})$.
+\textbf{Hyperparameters Depending on the Initial Condition.} Consider a predicate in Category~II or III with the associated HOCBF $b(\mathbf{x},t,\bm\theta_b)=h(\mathbf{x})+\gamma(t,\boldsymbol{\omega})$.
 The constraints \eqref{eq:f0} and \eqref{eq:g0} that shape the function $\gamma(t,\boldsymbol{\omega})$ explicitly depend on the initial state $\mathbf{x}_0$.
 Therefore, the hyperparameter vector $\boldsymbol{\omega}$ must be adapted to each initial condition rather than fixed globally.

 To accomplish this, we generate $\boldsymbol{\omega}$ using a neural network that takes $\mathbf{x}_0$ as input: $\boldsymbol{\omega}=\boldsymbol{\omega}(\mathbf{x}_0,\boldsymbol{\theta}_b)$.
 Consequently, the resulting HOCBF also depends on the initial condition and carries trainable parameters $\boldsymbol{\theta}_b$, which we denote by $b(\mathbf{x},t,\boldsymbol{\theta}_b,\mathbf{x}_0)$.